Code-Institute-Submissions/Pokemon-Pairs/README.md

    + User's email to which they will receive and auto-reply.
    + User's have to check whether you have permission to use the email.
    + A text area to type in a message.
-3. There is a clear button for users to press and submit their feedback.
+3. There is a clear button for players to press and submit their feedback.
 4. A modal will appear

 <ins>Play!
 Page